prakharstech/Notes-App/README.md

 - Protected routes based on token verification

 ### ✅ MVC Architecture
-- Clean folder structure with separate models, views, and utilities
+- Clean folder structure with separate models, views and utilities
 - EJS used to render server-side views

 ---